robert/robert.github.com/_posts/2014-07-21-an-engineering-focussed-productivity-system.md

 ### 5. Conclusion

-In my <a href="/2014/07/14/voyage-through-productivity/" target="_blank">previous post<a/>, I was pretty hard on my old self and his approach to organisation.
+In my <a href="/2014/07/14/voyage-through-productivity/" target="_blank">previous post</a>, I was pretty hard on my old self and his approach to organisation.
 And for good reason.
 That guy was OK, but had some pretty crazy delusions of grandeur and was just desperate to feel busier and more important than he actually was.
 On the other hand, you do just have to try things and see what sticks.
 It’s only arrogant douchebaggery if it doesn’t work, otherwise it’s just being smart.
 As I wrote before, if you’re going to do something then you might as well do it right.
 A degree of structure, developed over time in response to needs that you actually feel, has to be a sensible thing.
 Just be careful when some doofus starts trying to force-feed you his goofy system.

 ### Appendix

-* Public GoogleDocs Spreadsheet Of Truth example - <a href="https://docs.google.com/spreadsheets/d/1ZYRzJUXIjA4sToSzAUEdC7ZeHFKVyfWJ1UW-wYLPZJY/edit#gid=0" target="_blank">https://docs.google.com/spreadsheets/d/1ZYRzJUXIjA4sToSzAUEdC7ZeHFKVyfWJ1UW-wYLPZJY/edit#gid=0</a>
+* Public Spreadsheet Of Truth example - <a href="https://docs.google.com/spreadsheets/d/1ZYRzJUXIjA4sToSzAUEdC7ZeHFKVyfWJ1UW-wYLPZJY/edit#gid=0" target="_blank">GoogleDocs</a>
 * Omnifocus - <a href="" target="_blank">https://www.omnigroup.com/omnifocus</a>
 * Notational Velocity - <a href="http://notational.net/" target="_blank">http://notational.net/</a>
 * Evernote - <a href="https://evernote.com/" target="_blank">https://evernote.com/</a>